kyjohnso/skysplat.org/content/about.md

 +++
-title = "About"
+title = "About SkySplat - 3D Gaussian Splatting for Blender & Drone Photogrammetry"
-description = "About SkySplat and our mission to make 3D Gaussian Splatting accessible"
+description = "Learn about SkySplat's mission to make 3D Gaussian Splatting (3DGS) accessible through Blender integration.
+Open-source tools for drone photogrammetry, COLMAP, and neural rendering."
 +++

-# About SkySplat
+# About SkySplat: 3D Gaussian Splatting for Blender

-SkySplat is an open-source initiative dedicated to making **3D Gaussian Splatting** technology accessible to artists, researchers, and developers worldwide.
-We started by trying to bring drone based video to 3DGS all within the Blender 3D viewport, and we hope to grow into other areas of 3DGS research.
-Our core mission is to bridge the gap between cutting-edge 3DGS research and practical creative tools.
+SkySplat is an open-source initiative dedicated to making **3D Gaussian Splatting (3DGS)** technology accessible to artists, researchers, and developers worldwide.
+We started with a vision: bring drone-based video and aerial photogrammetry to 3DGS entirely within the Blender 3D viewport.
+Our core mission is to bridge the gap between cutting-edge Gaussian splatting research and practical creative tools for Blender users.

-## What is 3D Gaussian Splatting?
+## What is 3D Gaussian Splatting (3DGS)?

-3D Gaussian Splatting (3DGS) is a revolutionary technique for real-time rendering of photorealistic 3D scenes.
-Unlike traditional polygon-based rendering, 3DGS represents scenes as collections of 3D Gaussian functions, enabling:
+3D Gaussian Splatting (3DGS) is a revolutionary neural rendering technique for real-time photorealistic 3D scene reconstruction.
+Unlike traditional polygon mesh rendering or NeRF (Neural Radiance Fields), 3DGS represents scenes as collections of 3D Gaussian primitives, enabling:

-- **Real-time performance** with photorealistic quality
+- **Real-time Rendering**: Photorealistic quality at 60+ FPS
-- **Novel view synthesis** from sparse input views
+- **Novel View Synthesis**: Generate new camera perspectives from sparse drone footage or photos
-- **Efficient storage** and streaming capabilities
-- **Advanced physics modeling** with Gaussians as the mathematical primitive
+- **Efficient Workflow**: Seamless integration with COLMAP structure-from-motion
+- **Blender Native**: Work directly in Blender's familiar 3D viewport
+- **Drone Photogrammetry**: Ideal for processing aerial and ground-based captures
+- **Compact Storage**: Efficient representation for streaming and distribution

 ## Our Projects

-### SkySplat Blender
+### SkySplat Blender Addon
-Our flagship project is a comprehensive Blender addon that brings the end-to-end 3DGS open source workflow directly into the world's most popular open-source 3D software.
+Our flagship project is a comprehensive Blender addon that brings the complete 3D Gaussian Splatting workflow into Blender.
+Perfect for drone operators, 3D artists, and researchers working with photogrammetry and neural rendering.
 Features include:

-- Loading video and extracting frames
+- **Video Processing**: Load drone footage and extract frames for 3DGS training
+- **COLMAP Integration**: Configure and run structure-from-motion directly in Blender
+- **Point Cloud Editing**: Import, scale, rotate, and transform COLMAP reconstructions
-- Configuring and running COLMAP for Structure from Motion
+- **Camera Management**: Visualize and adjust camera positions from photogrammetry
-- Importing and modifying the COLMAP point cloud and cameras
-- Exporting the COLMAP model, and
-- Configuring and Running [Brush](https://github.com/ArthurBrussee/brush) a popular Rust based 3DGS training and rendering app
+- **Brush Training**: Configure and run [Brush](https://github.com/ArthurBrussee/brush), a high-performance Rust-based 3DGS training engine
+- **Real-time Preview**: View Gaussian splatting results in Blender's viewport

 [View on GitHub](https://github.com/kyjohnso/skysplat_blender)